InformationRetrievalFinalProject/Finalproject/README.md

 # inverted_index_gcp.py
 This file contains code for reading and writing an index to GCP storage bucket. <br />
 Additionally, this file contains all the methods and attribiutes of the InvertedIndex. <br /> <br />

+# Create indxes on GCP
+This directory contains 3 jupiter notebook files that show how we build the indexes.<br />
+**Your underlined text here**